House of the Dragon: Budget

 The production budget of the first season of House of the Dragon was nearly $200 million, which equates to an average of just below $20 million per episode.
-In comparison, its parent series, Game of Thrones, cost around $100 million per season, beginning with nearly $6 million per episode from seasons one to five, around $10 million for every episode in seasons six and seven, and up to $15 million each episode in its eighth and final season, earning $285 million in profits per season over its eight seasons.
+In comparison, Game of Thrones cost around $100 million per season, beginning with nearly $6 million per episode from seasons one to five, around $10 million for every episode in seasons six and seven, and up to $15 million each episode in its eighth and final season, earning $285 million in profits per season over its eight seasons.
 According to Deadline Hollywood, the marketing budget was over $100 million, comparable to the budget for a blockbuster theatrical film.

 Release

 House of the Dragon premiered on August 21, 2022.
 It is HBO's first new series to stream in 4K, Dolby Vision HDR and Dolby Atmos on its sister streaming platform HBO Max.
-The first episode was released for free on YouTube on September 2, 2022.
-The first-season finale was leaked online the week before the actual air date, with the full episode appearing on torrent sites.
-According to HBO, the leak came from a Europe, the Middle East and Africa partner and it will "aggressively" monitor for additional leaks.
 The second season premiered on June 16, 2024.
-The second-season finale was also leaked online, with HBO releasing a statement stating the leak originated from a "third-party distributor".
+The third season premiered on June 21, 2026.